anuragunnikannan/BankingSystem/README.md

 # BankingSystem
-A simple banking system program using C-Programming
+A simple banking system program using C-language